Jerusalem the Golden

-Jerusalem the Golden is a novel by Margaret Drabble published in 1967, and is a winner of the James Tait Black Memorial Prize in 1967.
+Jerusalem the Golden is a novel by Margaret Drabble.
+Published in 1967, it won the James Tait Black Memorial Prize.

 Development and title

 Jerusalem the Golden resembles a number of autobiographical elements: like Clara, Drabble grew up in Yorkshire, was the middle of three sisters, and some of the characters resemble family members.
 Mrs Maugham is "based on [Drabble's] maternal grandmother."

 The title is taken from the hymn of the same name; frequently Drabble uses titles that point towards Biblical references: such as in The Millstone and The Needle's Eye.